Ivaniku/MCM/README.md

 # IMPORTANT STEP!

 Since it's illegal to include a copy of the server software in any form in the repo you need to run the updater first.
-Or else if you don't have git you can manually download a server software.
+Or if you don't have git you can manually download a server software.
 But it must be named "Server.jar"